-What Is cGMP In The Pharmaceutical Industry?
-An Expert Roundup
+What Is cGMP In The Pharma Industry?
+We Interview 7 Industry Experts!

 Understanding Current Good Manufacturing Practices (cGMP) in the pharmaceutical industry can, at first, seem like trying to pick up a handful of water.
 It's a broad concept that is hard to hold together.

 Listen to the audio version of this article read by a real person here (Sound on!):

 The FDA currently offers 34 distinct final guidance documents for cGMP in the pharmaceutical industry, which include requirements for process validation, data integrity, quality metrics, and countless other topics.

 The FDA's definition of cGMP is accurate.
 The information included in a final guidance document, which typically ranges from 10-30 pages long, is comprehensive but that doesn't mean it's clear.
 Reading cGMP guidelines provided by the regulatory agency can leave you with a lot of questions.